microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Submit-MgSecurityTiIndicator.md

 		}
 	)
 }
-Submit-MgSecurityTiIndicator -BodyParameter $params
+Submit-MgBetaSecurityTiIndicator -BodyParameter $params
 ```

-This example shows how to use the Submit-MgSecurityTiIndicator Cmdlet.
+This example shows how to use the Submit-MgBetaSecurityTiIndicator Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS